 photo: Creative Green Living

-Forgo the craft store, and scavenge materials for this eco-friendly project directly from your recycling bin.
+Forgo the craft store and instead, scavenge materials for this eco-friendly project directly from your recycling bin.
 Using basic tools and a little craft paint, Carissa at Creative Green Living transformed everyday tin cans into a festive and functional wind chime for the backyard.
-Learn how to make your own here, and start saving those cans.
+Learn how to make your own here and start saving those cans!

 photo: Kinder Craze